kolektiv/FifteenBelow.Json/README.md

 FifteenBelow.Json provides a set of `JsonConverter` types for the Newtonsoft.Json library, focused on providing _idiomatic_ serialization of common F# types.
 While Newtonsoft.Json is progressing native support for F#, we feel that the JSON structures emitted by these converters are slightly more human friendly (where possible).

 Some trade-offs have been made between power and simplicity, and these are documented where they apply to each converter in the following sections.
+While the examples only show F# -> JSON, deserialization works as expected.

 ## Usage